ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 **Users** include the following four predefined roles: **cloud_admin**, **project_admin**, **\_member\_**, and **heat_stack_owner**.
 A fifth role, **heat_stack_user**, is assigned automatically.

 Version 3 of the Keystone API with IBM Blue Box Cloud introduces the concept of **groups**.
 You can use groups to quickly and easily make multiple assignments simultaneously.
-For more information on Keystone v3, **groups** and use cases, please refer to the following document: help-documentation/_keystone/Managing_Users_and_Projects.md
+For more information on Keystone v3, **groups** and use cases, please refer to the primary document on this topic: [Managing Users and Projects] (http://ibm-blue-box-help.github.io/help-documentation/keystone/Managing_Users_and_Projects/)

 ## Creating a Project

-As shown in the table above, only `cloud_admin` roles can create projects and users.
+As shown in the **Managing Users and Projects** document, only users with `cloud_admin` roles can create projects and users.

 **To create a project:**

 1. Click the **Identity** tab, then click **Projects**
 2. Click the **Create Project** button.
 3. Assign a **Project Name** and **Description** under the **Project Information** tab shown in the Modal window.
 4. Assign **Users** to your project by clicking the search bar in the **Project Members** tab.
-Users can later be added and deleted.
+Users can be added and deleted later.
-5. Enter resource allocation information under the **Quotas** tab to set and customize quotas for the new project.
+5. Enter resource allocation information under the **Quotas** tab to set and customize quotas for your new project.
 6. Click the **Create Project** button.

 To add or delete a user, click the **Modify Users** drop-down under the **Actions** section.